crajcan/the_rust_programming_language/notes.md

 }
 ```

-Here we specified that `FooHolder.foo` will live at least as long as the string slcie held by the `Foo` it points to.
+Here we specified that `FooHolder.foo` (the reference) will live at least as long as the string slice held by the `Foo` it points to.

 But what if `FooHolder` held a reference to a generic type `T`?